vladmirfox/pokeemerald-expansion/README.md

 A Discord-based ROM hacking community that has many members who hack using the disassembly and decompilation projects for Pokémon.
 Quite a few contributors to the original feature branches by DizzyEgg were members of ROM Hacking Hideout.
 You can call it RHH for short!

 [Click here to join the RHH Discord Server!](https://discord.gg/6CzjAG6GZk)
+- Slawter666, for their original costumes system that inspires me for doing this.
+- SDH for his commit that simplify the player states system and thus helps makes the process of creating this much easier.
+- RavePossum for helping me with my silly mistakes that causes bugs and bringing ideas.